CodeZombieCH/vscode-gitignore/README.md

 # gitignore Extension for Visual Studio Code

-A extension for Visual Studio Code that assists you in working with `.gitignore` files.
+An extension for Visual Studio Code that assists you in working with `.gitignore` files.

 ## Features